MoonriseSunset/Niagara/README.md

 As I started relearning CSS and HTML, I created a master CSS file and gradually added to it.
 Eventually, I would then apply this master CSS file in various capacities to my other website projects.
 Niagara is a more open version of such a file, a sort of base stylesheet which can be tweaked.

+Since the framework is essentially just a big CSS file, I thought, what's something that *cascades* and that's where the name comes from lol.

 ## Using Niagara:
 I've split Niagara into two versions, ``NiagaraFull`` and ``NiagaraSimple``.